Core surfaces / Subscriptions

 }

-A reorg delivers chain.reorg.rollback, so you can undo anything you committed off an orphaned block:
+A reorg delivers chain.reorg.rollback so you can undo anything committed off an orphaned block.
+Each orphaned entry is { tx_id, event }, the event body from the original apply:

 {